Alex Ellis (American football): Tennessee Titans

 On May 9, 2016, Ellis signed with the Tennessee Titans as an undrafted free agent.
-On September 2, 2016, Ellis was waived by the Titans as part of final roster cuts.
+On September 2, Ellis was waived by the Titans as part of final roster cuts.

 Jacksonville Jaguars

-On September 5, 2016, Ellis was signed to the Jacksonville Jaguars practice squad.
-On November 26, 2016, he was promoted to their active roster, where he played his first NFL game against the Buffalo Bills.
+On September 5, 2016, Ellis was signed to the Jacksonville Jaguars' practice squad.
+On November 26, he was promoted to their active roster, where he played his first NFL game against the Buffalo Bills.

 On September 2, 2017, Ellis was waived by the Jaguars.

 New Orleans Saints

 On November 29, 2017, Ellis was signed to the New Orleans Saints' practice squad.
 He signed a reserve/future contract with the Saints on January 16, 2018.
-He was waived by the Saints on May 7, 2018.
+On May 7, Ellis was waived by the Saints.

 Kansas City Chiefs

-Ellis was claimed off waivers by the Kansas City Chiefs on May 8, 2018.
-He was waived with an injury designation by the Chiefs on October 2, 2018.
+On May 8, 2018, Ellis was claimed off waivers by the Kansas City Chiefs.
+He was waived with an injury designation by the Chiefs on October 2.
 After going unclaimed on waivers, the Chiefs placed him on injured reserve.

 Philadelphia Eagles

 On August 2, 2019, Ellis was signed by the Philadelphia Eagles.
-He was waived during final roster cuts on August 31, 2019, and re-signed to the team's practice squad the next day.
-On September 6, 2019, he was promoted to the 53-man roster as the team's third tight end.
+He was waived during final roster cuts on August 31, and re-signed to the team's practice squad the next day.
+On September 6, he was promoted to the 53-man roster as the team's third tight end.
 He was waived again on September 10, and re-signed to the team's practice squad on September 11.
 He was promoted to the team's active roster again on September 17.
-After suffering a knee injury in week 4 against the Green Bay Packers, Ellis was waived/injured on October 4, and subsequently reverted to the team's injured reserve list after clearing waivers on October 7.
+After suffering a knee injury in Week 4 against the Green Bay Packers, Ellis was waived/injured on October 4, and subsequently reverted to the team's injured reserve list after clearing waivers on October 7.
 He was waived from injured reserve with an injury settlement on October 15.
-He was re-signed to the practice squad on December 16, 2019.
+He was re-signed to the practice squad on December 16.
 He signed a reserve/future contract with the Eagles on January 6, 2020.
-He was waived on July 17, 2020.
+Ellis was waived by the Eagles on July 17.

 New England Patriots

-Ellis was signed by the New England Patriots on August 17, 2020.
-He was waived on August 22, 2020.
+On August 17, 2020, Ellis was signed by the New England Patriots.
+On August 22, he was waived.

 Las Vegas Raiders

-Ellis signed with the Las Vegas Raiders on June 3, 2021.
-He was waived on August 31, 2021.
+On June 3, 2021, Ellis signed with the Las Vegas Raiders.
+He was waived on August 31.

 Arizona Cardinals

-Ellis was signed to the practice squad of the Arizona Cardinals on November 9, 2021.
+On November 9, 2021, Ellis was signed to the practice squad of the Arizona Cardinals.
 He signed a reserve/future contract with the Cardinals on January 19, 2022.
-He was released on July 26, 2022.
+He was released on July 26.

 Arlington Renegades

-Ellis was selected by the Arlington Renegades in the 2023 XFL draft.
+In November 2022, Ellis was selected by the Arlington Renegades in the eighth round, 58th overall, of Phase 1 of the 2023 XFL draft.

 DC Defenders

-The Arlington Renegades traded Ellis to the DC Defenders on March 6, 2023.
-Ellis finished the season with eight receptions for 59 yards and four touchdowns.
-He re-signed with the team on March 11, 2024.
+On March 6, 2023, Ellis was traded by Arlington in a three-way trade with the Orlando Guardians to the DC Defenders.
+He finished the season with eight receptions for 59 yards and four touchdowns.
+Ellis re-signed with the team on March 11, 2024.